antosubhakar/WebformsToRazorPages/README.md

 4. Change any System.Web references (`Request`, `Session`, etc), .
 Those you will have to change manually.
 5. Change any code-behind referencing its page's webforms controls.
 Those you will have to change manually.
 6. Change any master pages.
+7. Change anything to do with routing or routevalues.
+You must do this manually.